TD Park People Grant Funded 2021 Programs

 In 2021, we offered the following three programs:

-ANWP #1: Nature Wellness: Practicing Shinrin Yoku to Improve Physical
+ANWP #1: Nature Wellbeing: Practicing Shinrin Yoku to Improve Physical

 and Emotional Health

 Some doctors in BC are offering green prescriptions, recognizing that time in nature has many physical and emotional health benefits.
 We will review forest medicine research in this virtual event.
 Participants will be taught, supported and guided through a series of nature-connection practices and then encouraged to use them onsite at Stanley Park (or alternative covid-safe greenspace).
 Afterwards, participants will be provided with a chance to engage in creative reflection and sharing about their experiences.